glacials/whatsinstandard/README.md

 ]
 ```

-The array is guaranteed to contain to contain all sets currently in Standard
+The array is guaranteed to contain all sets currently in Standard and no other
-and no other sets (unlike the website, which shows between one and three
+sets (unlike the website, which shows between one and three upcoming sets
-upcoming sets grayed out).
+grayed out).

 `enter_date` and `exit_date` represent when a set respectively enters and exits
 Standard.
 They can be `null` when they are not known with day-level precision.